ibm-cloud-docs/power-iaas/pricing-private-cloud.md

      - `Power Virtual Server Private Cloud Snapshot Group` for Snapshots.
      - `Power Virtual Server Private Cloud Shared Processor Pool` for Shared Processor Pools (SPP).
          Deployments with different satellite regions are displayed.
-   * Select the deployment with the name ending with the satellite region for which you want the pricing.
+   * Select the deployment with the name that ends with the satellite region for which you want the pricing.
       For example, the **Power Virtual Server Private Cloud PVM Instance Groupsatcon_dal** deployment displays the pricing for virtual machines in the satellite locations that are hosted in the Dallas region.
    * Click the **Pricing** tab on the right navigation page to view the pricings for different **Metric IDs**.
       Refer to [Table 2: Part definition and metric ID](#Table2) to find the metric ID corresponding to the part description.
 Prices are listed for all IBM Cloud supported currencies.